schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

   .
 ```

+With the `-var` option we can set Packer variables.
 We pass the Terraform outputs that we configured earlier to Packer using command substitution.

 ## GitHub Actions